-The health science center will provide financial assistance to all students selected for the dual-degree program.
+Financial Assistance.
+The health science center will provide financial assistance to those students seeking the D.O./Ph.D. who are selected for the Medical Scientist Training Program by the Dual Program Admission Committee.
 The minimal financial assistance will consist of a fellowship in an amount sufficient to pay all tuition costs during Block 2 and a graduate stipend during this time.